Join the fun with our Snail and the Whale sequencing activity! It’s perfect for young learners to master storytelling and event ordering.

-The Snail and the Whale is a great book to add to your ocean, community helpers, or vacation preschool themes.
+Discover the wonders of The Snail and the Whale, a delightful book that is a fantastic addition to ocean, community helpers, or vacation preschool themes.

 The Snail and the Whale Sequencing Activity